-Our S5 pupils have recently completed their Youth Philanthropy Initiative work with local charities.
-Three teams progressed to the Boclair Final which was judged by a panel made up of school staff, parents and Business partners.
-We have been invited to both speak and perform at the National YPI final later this year.
+Our S5 pupils complete their Youth Philanthropy Initiative work with local charities.
+Three teams progress to the Boclair Final, which is judged by a panel made up of school staff, parents and Business partners.

-We have recently established a strong link with the national organisation Medics Against Violence (MAV), and over 80 of our S6 pupils are now MAV Interns.
+We have established a strong link with the national organisation Medics Against Violence (MAV), and over 80 of our S6 pupils become MAV Interns.
 As well as developing their skills for learning, life and work, our MAV interns plan and deliver lessons to junior PSE classes on issues related to safety in our local communities and knife crime.